See the tracks you want to purchase and proceed to checkoutSee the tracks you want to purchase and proceed to checkout

 Is EDM and hardstyle the same?

-No, EDM is a genre of electronic music, while Hardstyle is a sub-genre of EDM that contains distorted and detuned sounds and vocals.
+No, EDM is a genre of electronic music, while Hardstyle is a subgenre of EDM characterized by distorted and detuned sounds, along with powerful vocals.

 How would you describe Hardstyle?